mothur/mothur.github.io/_wiki/miseq_sop.md

 The goal of this tutorial is to demonstrate the standard operating procedure (SOP) that the Schloss lab uses to process their 16S rRNA gene sequences that are generated using Illumina's MiSeq platform using paired end reads.
+This SOP has been updated to reflect the features found in [mothur v.
+1.47.0](https://github.com/mothur/mothur/releases/tag/v.1.47.0).
 The approach we take is to use index reads to multiplex a large number of samples (i.e. 384) on a single run.
 You can also see our latest [wet-lab SOP](https://github.com/SchlossLab/MiSeq_WetLab_SOP) for generating